-This fascinating photography course is taught in the heart of London's art and media centre - where you'll find inspiration all around you.
-You'll develop essential digital and analogue photography skills, as well as learning about the industry, discovering links with other art forms and discovering the history and aesthetics of photography through practice and theory.
+This innovative Photography BA degree is taught in the heart of London's art and media hub where you'll find inspiration all around you.
+You'll develop essential digital and analogue photography skills alongside moving image expertise, as well as learning about professional practice, exploring links with other art forms and discovering the history and aesthetics of photography through practice and theory.
 Visit londonmetarts.photography for a look at our students' work, exhibitions, publications and more.

-There are no exams on this course - you'll be assessed through practical and written coursework at the end of each level, marked by percentage and graded by a standard band of passing grades.
-You'll also be involved in ‘formative assessment’ throughout your course, where you will be given valuable verbal and written feedback on proposals, works-in-progress and draft submissions.
+There are no exams on this course.
+Instead, you'll be assessed through practical and written coursework at the end of each year and throughout the course you’ll be given valuable verbal and written feedback as your work progresses.

-We encourage applications from international and EU students with equivalent qualifications.
+We encourage applications from international/EU students with equivalent qualifications.
 We also accept mature students with diverse backgrounds and experiences.

 Suitable applicants living in the UK will be invited to a portfolio interview.
 Applicants living outside the UK will be required to submit a portfolio of work via email.